MaciekLeks/lazy-gitlab-runner-k8s-tf/README.md

 ## Why "Lazy"?

-I call this module "lazy" because it uses a simple approach, unlike the more complex solutions in the old project.
+We call this module "lazy" because it uses a simple approach, unlike the more complex solutions in the old project.
 Here's why:

 1. **Easy Setup**: We keep things consistent between Terraform and GitLab.
 For example, if GitLab uses camelCase, we use it in Terraform too.
 This:
    - Makes things simpler